The best hotels in Izmir

 Wyndham Grand Izmir Ozdilek sits inside Ozdilek Park in Bayraklı, which makes sense if all your meetings are in the district.
 But you'll feel cut off from the city's energy in the evenings.
 Weigh the commute honestly before you book.

-Izmir's best neighborhoods
+Izmir's best hotel regions

 Start with Alsancak if you want walkability, nightlife, and the seafront promenade at Kordon. it's the neighborhood that punches hardest.
 Konak and Kemeraltı are great for history buffs, but the streets are noisy and parking is a nightmare.